kpatarawong/Java-Frameworks/README.md

 `spring.datasource.url=jdbc:h2:file:~/skateboard-db119`

-Modify the code to enforce that the inventory is between or at the minimum and maximum value.
+- Modify the code to enforce that the inventory is between or at the minimum and maximum value.

 Create 2 Validators for Max and Min inventory

-File Path: src/main/java/com.example.demo/validator/InventoryValidator
+New Filename 1: InventoryValidator.java

+Line 1 – 18: Code to enforce that the inventory is between or at the minimum and maximum value.

 ```
 package com.example.demo.validators;